wix-incubator/react-native-crash-course/docs/App.Remx.md

 4. Do you need to create a new `EditPost` screen or can we use the `AddPost` screen?

 You can check out the [repo](
-https://github.com/wix-incubator/react-native-crash-course) ( + [functional components branch](https://github.com/wix-incubator/react-native-crash-course/tree/functional-components-hooks)) if you need a hint.
+https://github.com/wix-incubator/react-native-crash-course) ( + [class components branch](https://github.com/wix-incubator/react-native-crash-course/tree/class-components)) if you need a hint.

 -----